How Does Viagra Work and Some More Viagra Facts

 During sexual arousal, the nerve impulses from the brain begin to stimulate the penis.
 The muscles of the corpora cavernosa relax in response to signals from the brain and local nerves.

 They allow the blood to enter and fill the voids.
-The blood generates pressure in the corpora cavernosa, causing the penis to swell and produce an erection.
+The blood generates pressure in the corpora cavernosa, leading the penis to swell and causing an erection.

 How does Erectile Dysfunction happen